rohitsupekar/rohitsupekar.github.io/_pages/publications.md

 author_profile: true
 ---

 Below is a list of my peer-reviewed publications and preprints.
-These manuscripts span diverse areas of scientific machine learning and experimental, theoretical, and computation fluid dynamics.
+These manuscripts span diverse areas of scientific machine learning and experimental, theoretical, and computational fluid dynamics.

 **Scientific Machine Learning**